LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% if device.current_branch >= 14 %}
 ### Configure jack

-[Jack](http://source.android.com/source/jack.html) is the new Java compiler used when building LineageOS 14.1.
+[Jack](http://source.android.com/source/jack.html) is the new Java compiler used when building LineageOS 14.1 and 15.0.
 It is known to run out of memory - a simple fix is to run this command:

 ```
 export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"